 People often ask how we survived, and I always answer bluntly:

-We, for good or bad, are not the same.
+Or put differently, we did, but for good or bad, are not the same.
 Like all who experience trauma, this is our new normal.

 You heard her cry.
 Our cry.

 And so we ask you to help us not forget the inspiration of Ayelet Yakira.
 Our dearest deer.
 2 years after our 2 year old was returned.
 Taken.